bartoszl/react-autocomplete/README.md

 }

 const handleSelect = (value) => {
-  // value will be the whole selected object
+  // value will be the option string
   ...
 }